iAziz786/iAziz786.com/content/blog/golang-auto-reload-apps/index.md

 Let's break it down.

-It will watch for any files with `.go` extension in the current directory and if any change in the go files it will execute the `go run .` command again.
+It will watch for any files with `.go` extension in the current directory and if any change in the go files will execute the `go run .` command again.

 ## Summary

-By using nodemon you can reload your any application, not just Go, by providing the command to run in the `--exec` command and specifying which extensions to watch and if there is any change in the provided extensions, nodemon will execute the command specified in the `--exec` again.
+You can reload your server apps or any other app which needs a constant restart to reflect the changes by using tools like [air](https://github.com/cosmtrek/air) and [nodemon](https://nodemon.io/).
+Although both methods get your job done I personally use the `air` cli to reload my app because I find it fast and easier to use.